Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - Data processing errors
 - API request/response cycles
 - Performance metrics

+#### Live RSI Debugging cadence (why not every minute?)
+- `🧭 liveRSI` logs are emitted by `app.mt5_utils._maybe_log_live_rsi()` only when `get_ohlc_data(...)` is called.
+- The alert scheduler is boundary‑aligned to 5‑minute multiples, so in a headless setup you will typically see one `liveRSI` line each scheduler cycle (usually every 5 minutes).
+A dedicated background task now logs exactly on each M1 close when `LIVE_RSI_DEBUGGING=true`.
+- If a WebSocket client subscribes to OHLC and triggers frequent `get_ohlc_data(...)` calls, you may see more frequent `liveRSI` lines.

+#### Alert Evaluation Cadence (Closed‑Bar)
+- The alert evaluator loop sleeps until the next `5M` boundary and runs immediately after it.
+This ensures RSI‑closed and other closed‑bar math are computed right after the candle closes (no drift).
+Higher timeframes (15M/30M/1H/4H/1D/W1) are also aligned since their boundaries are multiples of 5 minutes.

 #### Troubleshooting: WebSocket “accept” error
 - Symptom: RuntimeError "WebSocket is not connected.
 Need to call 'accept' first." in logs.